jonrad/theia-server-proxy-extension/README.md

 * Do we really need to include src in the files?
 * Add cancellation to stop widget
 * Right click on file to open in jupyter/rstudio

+## Developing

+### Building docker image

+    docker build . -t jonrad/theia-datascience

+### Iterating with RStudio Server on Mac

+It's not worth the effort getting rstudio server to work on mac.
+So I found it best to just iterate within the docker container.
+Follow the following steps

+Build the docker image from above

+In this directory start up the container

+    docker run -it --rm -p 3000:3000 -v $PWD:/app jonrad/theia-datascience bash cd /app # root dir, note this is shared with your mac yarn install # Install the proper binaries since they're not compatible with your mac binaries yarn start:browser --hostname 0.0.0.0

+Now you can still develop locally and even run `yarn watch` but you'll have to start the main app in the docker container

+Note that once you want to iterate locally again, you'll have to re-run `yarn install` on your local machine